aspose-cells-cloud/aspose-cells-cloud-docs/cells/plugins/aspose-contact-form-for-wordpress/aspose-contact-form/_index.md

 1. Click **Install Now**.
 1. After installation, click **Settings** to see the configuration page.
 ### **Using**
 After you have installed the Aspose Contact Form plugin it is really simple to start using it on your website.
 Please follow these simple steps to get started.
-After you have installed the Aspose Contact Form plugin it is really simple to start using it on your website.
-Please follow these simple steps to get started.
 *Using Form Builder*
 1. Make sure you are logged-in to a WordPress site with Admin level account.